-In addition to the aforementioned agreements, we rely on exemptive relief that has been granted to ORCA and certain of its affiliates to permit us to co-invest with other funds managed by the Adviser or its affiliates, in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+In addition to the aforementioned agreements, we rely on an order for exemptive relief that has been granted to ORCA and certain of its affiliates to permit us to coinvest with other funds managed by the Adviser or its affiliates, in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
 See "ITEM 1. - Notes to Consolidated Financial Statements - Note 3.
 Agreements and Related Party Transactions" for further details.